Updated: May 10

 Five Things You Can Do

-Develop practices such as mindfulness and self-compassion (see my blogs).
-These practices help us contact and stay with difficult emotions, and to be kind to ourselves.
+Develop practices such as mindfulness and self-compassion.
+These practices help us contact and stay with difficult emotions rather than repressing them or being carried away by them.
+Mindfulness helps us pause before reacting to a situation in a way you regret later.
+The practices allow us to be kind to ourselves.

 Learn more about mindsets such as optimism.
-When faced with a challenge, think about what you can learn from it.
+Remind yourself that this difficult experience will pass and you will be able to look back on it one day.
+Think about what you can learn from the challenge.
 What is it teaching you?

 Find ways to give your life purpose and meaning.
 This can be done by getting involved in issues that are important to you.
 It can be done through your family, friends, your work, or by volunteering.